Go Green for Good

 12. Try composting

-I haven’t tried this yet, and I don’t know much about it, but I know you can use your biodegradable scraps to make soil for your garden and plants.
+You can use your biodegradable scraps to make compost to add to the soil for your garden and plants.
 It cuts down on what’s getting sent to the dump and mixed with plastic, which can’t break down.
+And the compost helps your plants grow stronger and healthier since it adds tons of extra nutrients to the soil.
 Here’s an article about getting started.

 13. Go Thrifting